-Welcome to the Oneida Nation: The People of the Standing Stone
+Welcome to the Oneida Indian Nation: The People of the Standing Stone

 The Oneida Indian Nation is a federally recognized Indian nation in Central New York.
 It is a member of the Haudenosaunee, known in English as the Six Nations or Iroquois Confederacy.
 The word Haudenosaunee means “people of the longhouse.”
 The Oneida are known as the “people of the standing stone.”

-The Oneida Nation Enterprises also provide stable employment and benefits for more than 4,600 workers, making the Nation the largest employer in the region.
-Revenues are also shared with New York State and 10 counties in the region and last year amounted to more than $62 million.
+The Oneida Indian Nation Enterprises also provide stable employment and benefits for more than 4,700 workers, making the Nation the largest employer in the region.
+In addition, nearly $60 million in Oneida Indian Nation payments are made annually under the settlement agreement to New York State and surrounding counties.

 Through the Oneida Nation Foundation and special gifts, reinvestment continues throughout the region and within Indian Country.
 The Oneidas have donated more than $20 million in the last 20 years to charities, schools and governments, including a $3 million endowment to the School of Law at Harvard University.